fengalin/media-toc/README.md

 ## Use `mkvmerge` to add the toc to an existing Matrsoka media

-Currently exporting the table of contents to a Matroska container requires a patched version of `gst-plugins-good`.
+Currently, exporting the table of contents to a Matroska container requires a patched version of `gst-plugins-good`.
 If you don't know how to patch `gst-plugins-good`, you can follow these instructions to use `mkvmerge`: